quentinb69/go-forward-auth/README.md

   - return 200 and a "Welcome page" if valid JWT
 - /logout to logout
   - return 401 if invalid JWT
-  - return 302 if valid JWT (means you logged-in succesfully)
+  - return 302 if valid JWT (means you logged-out succesfully)

 To log-in, credentials are supplied via Header "Auth-Form" (POST is not forwarded to middlewares by Traefik)